TJHeaton/carbondate/README.md

 status](https://www.r-pkg.org/badges/version/carbondate)](https://CRAN.R-project.org/package=carbondate)
 <!-- badges: end -->

-An R package to analyse multiple radiocarbon determinations.
+An R package to analyse, and summarise, multiple radiocarbon ($^{14}$C) determinations.
+The package provides two linked (but distinct)
+approaches:

+- Non-Parametric Density Estimation (a rigorous and robust alternative to summed probability distributions)
+- Variable Rate Poisson Process Estimation (a linked approach)

+.
 It is based on the original functions available [here](https://github.com/TJHeaton/NonparametricCalibration) which were used for “Non-parametric calibration of multiple related radiocarbon determinations and their calendar age summarisation”